johnmoses/zero-to-hero-dsa/3-arrays/1-intro/main.md

 - Homogeneous data types.
 - Efficient for iteration and random access.

+## Fixed-size collection of elements
+Arrays have a predetermined size that cannot be changed after creation, which can lead to memory inefficiencies if not managed properly.

+## Index-based direct access
+Elements in an array can be accessed directly using their index, allowing for fast retrieval and updates.

+## Homogeneous data types
+All elements in an array are of the same data type, ensuring consistency and efficient memory usage.

+## Efficient for iteration and random access
+Arrays allow for quick traversal of elements and support random access, making them suitable for scenarios where frequent reads and writes are required.

+## In-place operations

+- Replace elements
+- Repeated deletions

 ## Summary
 Arrays form the backbone of many complex data structures and algorithms due to their simplicity and fast access.